 For day three of my weekend in the Ardennes, my destination was the Forêt du Pays de Chimay

-The French title sounds so much more enticing than the English – Forest of the Land of Chimay – doesn’t it?
+The French title sounds so much more enticing than the English – Forest of the Land of Chimay.
+But in whatever language, this forest hike is a delight.
+Especially in the middle of a hot summer when the trees provide much-needed shade and coolness.

 A shame, but resisting the temptation to go back to bed, I went for a pre-dawn local walk.
 Total darkness, total silence, apart from the rasping of cows munching their breakfast grass (do they ever stop eating?) and the distant hoots of tawny owls.